Landrum-Griffin Act Overview

 - Ballots and records pertaining to the election must be preserved for at least one year.

-The Office of Labor-Management Standards, a division of the Department of Labor, handles civil and criminal investigations into election fraud and other violations of the Landrum-Griffin Act.
+The OLMS, a division of the Department of Labor, handles civil and criminal investigations into election fraud and other violations of the Landrum-Griffin Act.

 Protect Your Labor Rights with the Help of an Attorney

 Given the sheer number of rules and regulations, labor law can be complicated.
-But the rights and practices protected by these laws can have a big impact on your life and career.
-Whether your rights are in jeopardy, or you’re attempting to comply with laws like the Landrum-Griffin Act, get help from a local labor law attorney today.
+State labor laws can also be very different depending on where you live.
+The rights and practices that these laws protect can have a big impact on your life and career.
+Whether your rights are in jeopardy, you are in the midst of a labor dispute, or you're attempting to comply with laws like the Landrum-Griffin Act, consider seeking help from a local labor law attorney today.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help